fredzqm/Jobee/README.md

-# Jobee-FrontEnd
+# Jobee

-The frontEnd of Jobee, an Android project for resuming exchanging
+An Android project for resuming exchanging

 Design document available at